 Understanding Presbyopia

 Presbyopia affects the lens of your eye, which functions similarly to the lens of a camera.
 When you are young, your lens is thin and elastic.
 It bends and flexes with the muscles of the eye in order to focus clearly on fine print, such as the print of a newspaper, menu or a label.
 But in most people around the age of 40, changes that occur in the proteins that make up the lens cause the lens to thicken and lose flexibility.
 With less flexibility, the eye has greater difficulty focusing on nearby objects.
+Eventually everyone develops presbyopia.
+Depending on the individual case, it may be apparent in a person’s early 40s or may not be noticeable until the person reaches his or her late 40s or early 50s.

+For the average adult, an unusual change in vision occurs sometime after the age of 40.
+It is common to discover the need to hold reading material further away to make the print clearer.
+Prolonged periods of close tasks such as typing on a smartphone or sewing also become more tiresome.
 These changes occur due to a condition called presbyopia.
 Although presbyopia is a perfectly normal response to the aging process — as natural as graying hair or stiffening joints — it is nevertheless distressing.
 At The Eye Health Centre, we offer a range of services designed to treat presbyopia and restore excellent reading vision.

 Signs That Suggest Presbyopia